LeopoldWalther/UDND-Data-Structures-and-Algorithms/Project_1/problem_1/explanation_1.md

     list can be directly accessed with the dictionary.

-## Efficieny
+## Efficiency
 ### Time
-There is no recursion of for-loop in the code.
+There is no recursion or for-loop in the code.
 All operations are of constant time complexity O(1).

 ### Space